|

 If you believe that the punishment is too severe, you have the option to argue your case at Court but you are unlikely to obtain any benefit by way of a reduced penalty.

-No. The Process Office does not have any discretion and the terms of the conditional offer are very clear, you either accept the 3 points and the £60 or you ask for a Court hearing.
+No. The Process Office does not have any discretion and the terms of the conditional offer are very clear, you either accept the exact terms offered or you ask for a Court hearing.

 The matter should therefore proceed by way of a Summons, at which point the prosecution are obliged to supply evidence to you.